CSCfi/csc-user-guide/docs/support/tutorials/snakemake-puhti.md

 wget https://a3s.fi/snakemake/snakemake_tutorial.tar.gz
 tar -xavf snakemake_tutorial.tar.gz
 ```
 Install the necessary python environment using tykky wrapper as instructed above.
-Once installation is successful, you can use the following code to run as batch script (file: tutorial-sbatch.sh):
+Once installation is successful, you can use the following code to run as batch script (file name: tutorial-sbatch.sh):

 ```bash
 #!/bin/bash